Palestinian teen wounds 2, day after 7 killed in Jerusalem

 The shooting in the Palestinian neighborhood of Silwan in east Jerusalem, near the historic Old City, wounded a father and son, ages 47 and 23, paramedics said.
 Both were fully conscious and in moderate to serious condition in the hospital, the medics added.

-Police said they shot and overpowered the 13-year-old attacker, wounding him.
-He was taken to a hospital, they said, and there was no further word on his condition.
-Video showed police escorting a wounded young man, wearing nothing but underwear, away from the scene and onto a stretcher.
+As police rushed to the scene, two passers-by with licensed weapons shot and overpowered the 13-year-old attacker, police said.
+Police confiscated his handgun and took the wounded teen to a hospital.
+Video showed police escorting a wounded young man, wearing nothing but underwear, away from the scene and onto a stretcher, his hands cuffed behind his back.
+Authorities taped off the street, emergency vehicles and security forces swarmed the area and helicopters whirled overhead.

-Authorities taped off the street and emergency vehicles and security forces swarmed the area as helicopters whirled overhead.
+“He waited to ambush civilians on the holy Sabbath day,” Israeli police spokesman Dean Elsdunne told The Associated Press, adding that the teenager opened fire on a group of five civilians.
+He described a “significant rise” in the level of Palestinian militant activity in recent days.

-Saturday's events — just a day before U.S. Secretary of State Antony Blinken was set to arrive in the region —raised the possibility of even greater conflagration in one of the bloodiest months in Israel and the occupied West Bank in several years.
+Saturday's events — on the eve of U.S. Secretary of State Antony Blinken's arrival in the region — raised the possibility of even greater conflagration in one of the bloodiest months in Israel and the occupied West Bank in several years.
 On Friday, a Palestinian gunman killed at least seven people, including a 70-year-old woman, in a Jewish settlement in east Jerusalem, an area captured by Israel in 1967 and later annexed in a move not internationally recognized.

 The attacks pose pivotal test for Israel’s new far-right government.
 Its firebrand minister of national security, Itamar Ben-Gvir, has presented himself as an enforcer of law and order and grabbed headlines for his promises to take even stronger action against the Palestinians.